 Tired of her hectic schedule and duties as a royal, Princess Ann sneaks out of her country’s embassy (after the doctor gives her a dose of sedative to help her sleep) to discover the sights and sounds of Rome.
 Under the influence of the sedative, Ann falls asleep on a bench only to be discovered by Joe Bradley.

-Throughout the movie, the princess hides her true identity but soon Joe discovers her picture in the newspaper and realises that the girl in his apartment is in fact, the missing Princess Ann.
-Joe’s editor agrees to give him a large contract if he can bring him an exclusive interview with the royal Princess.
+Throughout the movie, the princess hides her true identity but soon Joe discovers her picture in the newspaper and realizes that the girl in his apartment is in fact, the missing Princess Ann.
+Joe’s editor agrees to give him a large contract if he can bring him an exclusive interview with the Royal Princess.

 The next morning, Ann thanks Joe for all his help and borrows some money which she promises to return very soon.
 As she leaves Joe’s apartment, he begins to follow her and takes notes of her escapades.
 He even asks his photographer friend Irving Radovich to click candid pictures of Ann discreetly as she walks the streets of Rome, rides a scooter, gets a haircut, smokes a cigarette, eats a Gelato and even goes dancing – just like a normal girl would on her day out in Rome.